Morphine is a type of painkiller. You can only get it on prescription from your doctor and you have it for moderate to severe pain.

-Short acting tablets last for 2 to 4 hours per dose.
+Short acting morphine lasts for 2 to 4 hours per dose.
 Most people start on a short acting morphine tablet or liquid.
 This is because it is easier and quicker to adjust the dose.

-Once your pain is under control, you will probably change to a long acting (or slow release) tablet or capsule.
+Once your pain is under control, you might change to a long acting (or slow release) tablet or capsule.

 Long acting morphine

 Long acting morphine lasts from 12 to 24 hours per dose.
 You take it either once or twice a day.

 If you are taking it twice a day, you should take it in the morning and at night, for example at 8am and 8pm.